codership/documentation/galeracluster/source/monitoringthecluster.rst

      | wsrep_flow_control_paused | 0.184353 |
      +---------------------------+----------+

   When the node returns a value of ``0.0``, it indicates that the node did not pause due to Flow Control during this period.
 When the node returns a value of ``1.0``, it indicates that the node spent the entire period paused.
-When the period between calls is one minute and the node returns ``0.25``, it indicates that the node was paused for 15 seconds.
+If the time between ``FLUSH STATUS`` and ``SHOW STATUS`` was one minute and the node returned ``0.25``, it indicates that the node was paused for a total 15 seconds over that time period.

   Ideally, the return value should stay as close to ``0.0`` as possible, since this means the node is not falling behind the cluster.
 In the event that you find that the node is pausing frequently, you can adjust the :ref:`wsrep_slave_threads <wsrep_slave_threads>` parameter or you can exclude the node from the cluster.